 How Does Content Marketing Work?

-I've been assisting companies for over a decade with their content marketing strategies.
-Above is a video we used to help our clients understand how we utilize content marketing to drive business using their site, search marketing, social media marketing, and online advertising.
+I’ve been assisting companies for over a decade with their content marketing strategies.
+Here’s a video we used to help our clients understand how we utilize content marketing to drive business using their every channel and medium.

 There’s an analogy that I’ve used for a long time when it came to marketing versus advertising.
 Advertising is putting bait on the hook and dropping it in the water, hoping the fish will bite.
 Marketing is the process of finding the fish, analyzing when they bite, what they bite on, and how long before they bite.